 Over the past few months, due to cost-of-living increases, the centre has been engaging with users on what they would like to see.
-Feedback included an affordable food pantry, which is now in operation, and somewhere to have a free hot at BOM Pantry, for £5.00 you can get eggs, cheese, chicken, bread, veg, fruit, pasta and tins - all the essentials. packed and waiting for you.
-BOM is currently open every Thursday between 10-12.
+Feedback included an affordable food pantry, which is now in operation, and somewhere to have a free hot meal.
+Uptake for both have been impressive and appreciated by the local community.